ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 Instead of having to remember to manually run tests, you can **enable automated testing** in the settings of your OONI Probe desktop app and OONI Probe will run tests automatically for you!

-By enabling automated testing, OONI Probe will **run all tests in the background multiple times per day**, testing a different set of websites (from the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists)) each time.
+By enabling automated testing, OONI Probe will **run all tests in the background multiple times per day** (excluding the bandwidth-intensive performance tests), testing a different set of websites (from the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists)) each time.
 To avoid cluttering the Test Results section of your app, these test results are automatically published on [OONI Explorer](https://explorer.ooni.org/) in near real-time (but are not visible through the Test Results section).

 With automated OONI Probe testing, you can **regularly contribute censorship measurements** (without having to do anything), enabling the internet freedom community to monitor and detect censorship events in your country over time.